ksang/Voigt-Kampff/agents/README.md

         Args:
             env:        gym environment agent is interacting, this is mainly for gathering information, e.g. observation and action space size.
-            config:     configurations of the agent, e.g. learning rate, details see BaseConfig class.
+            config:     configurations of the agent, agent type specific.
         """

     def actions_value(self, state):